-Avoid the Classic Block: You may be tempted to use the Classic Block, which resembles the old default content editor.
-However, the Classic Block should only be used when converting pages into the new page builder, which uses blocks.
-Use of the Classic Block is not supported, and page features using this block may break in the future.
+Avoid the Classic Block: If your site migrated into blocks from the older version of WordPress, you may be tempted to keep using the Classic Block, which resembles the former content editor.
+However, the Classic Block is not supported, and pages using it may eventually break.

 - Add a paragraph block to the page or post you’re working on (or simply begin typing on the page!).

 - Add basic styling (bold or italics) and alignment options by highlighting the text and selecting from the toolbar at the top of the block.

 Select Styles from the panel on the right to apply a special format to any paragraph block:

 Used at the bottom of a page for legal text, disclaimers or footnotes, disclaimer text will appear in italics and smaller than the body copy.

 Use this at the top of priority pages to style two to three lines of intro text in a larger, gray typeface.